3than0ls/search-engine/README.md

 ## Getting started

-Install dependencies with `python -m pip install -r requirements.txt`, or however else your environment needs to be set up.
+Install dependencies with `python -m pip install -r requirements.txt`, or however else your environment needs to be set up. `python -m venv .venv` might work, selecting it as your virtual environment, then activating, or however.
+See <https://docs.python.org/3/library/venv.html#creating-virtual-environments>.

 If on Windows, check `config.toml` and run `python main.py` or `python -m unittests discover ./unittest`